Cognitive Science and Artificial Intelligence

 - For EU/EEA applicants: July 1st, 2020

-- For non-EU/non-EEA applicants without a residence permit to study in the Netherlands: April 1st, 2021 (no possibility to start in August 2020)
+- For non-EU/non-EEA applicants without a residence permit to study in the Netherlands: April 1st, 2021 (the program opens in August 2021 for non-EU/non-EEA applicants)

 Best preparatory programs